How Do Runners Benefit from Supplements

 Sodium bicarbonate is known to buffer lactic acid when it accumulates in the blood during high intensity exercise lasting one to three minutes.
 The protocol is to consume it in capsule form to prevent nausea and diarrhea, about thrice a week.

-However, when it comes to any supplement, needs would differ from person to person.
-So, it is important to note that these guidelines are generic, and should be followed only on advice of a registered dietician.
+However, when it comes to supplements for runners, needs would differ from person to person.
+So, it is important to note that these guidelines are generic, and should be followed only on the advice of a registered dietitian or a qualified sports nutritionist.